How to Clean an Infrared Sauna: Wood Care & Hygiene Tips

 Overlooking Proper Ventilation

-Proper ventilation is key when cleaning your sauna.
+• Not letting air flow while cleaning traps bad smells and moisture: Proper ventilation is key when cleaning your sauna.
 Without good airflow, cleaning products and moisture can get trapped, which may lead to unpleasant odors or even mold growth.

-Poor ventilation can also make it harder for cleaning products to work effectively.
-Keep windows open or use the sauna’s ventilation system while cleaning to ensure the air circulates properly.
+• Keeping windows open or vents running helps air move out: Keep windows open or use the sauna’s ventilation system while cleaning to ensure the air circulates properly.
+This helps push out moisture and lets fresh air in.

 Mixing Incompatible Cleaning Chemicals